wurmlab/genomicscourse/2016-SIB/practicals/rnaseq/TP1.md

 Identify the lines describing the first multi-exonic gene that you find in the GTF file.
 What are the different features annotated for this gene?

 ### A transcriptome index for Kallisto pseudo-mapping
-We will assign reads to transcript using the tool `Kallisto` (see below), which requires the transcriptome to be indexed.
+You will assign reads to transcript using the tool `Kallisto` (see below), which requires the transcriptome to be indexed.
 The online documentation is available at <https://pachterlab.github.io/kallisto/manual.html>.

 ![To do](wrench-and-hammer.png)
 Using the GTF and genome files, create a fasta file including the sequences of all annotated transcripts.
 This is done using the `gffread` utility part of the `Cufflinks` package: